synfynal/woocommerce-connector-docs/Source Files/articles/pull-webstore-orders.md

    The <b>WooCommerce Connector Setup</b> page opens.

 1. On the <b>Synchronization</b> FastTab, under <b>Pull Data From Webstore</b>, in <b>Orders</b>, specify one of the following options:
-     - <i>All</i> : The WooCommerce Connector synchronizes all order records from your webstore to Business Central.
+     - <i>All</i> : Synchronize all order records from your webstore to Business Central.
-     - <i>None</i> : The WooCommerce Connector does not synchronize order records from your webstore to Business Central.
+     - <i>None</i> : Do not synchronize order records from your webstore to Business Central.

 ## Demo video